Shershebnev/DeepLearningFoundation/README.md

 project_Anna_KaRNNa - intermediate project, that involved training characted-based LSTM RNN on Anna Karenina with subsequent text generation

 project3 - TV script generation using RNN using part of the Simpsons dataset of scripts from 27 seasons

+project4 - seq2seq neural network for English to French translation